rakeshs1994/Real_Time_Data_Streaming_Using_Apache_Nifi_AWS_Snowflake/README.md

 ### Introduction:

-This project focuses on generating synthetic datasets on an AWS EC2 instance using Docker and JupyterLab, orchestrating data movement to Amazon S3 through Apache NiFi, and performing transformation and loading operations into Snowflake tables.
+This project focuses on generating synthetic datasets on an AWS EC2 instance using JupyterLab and orchestrating data movement to Amazon S3 through Apache NiFi, and performing transformation and loading operations into Snowflake tables.

+Note : We used Docker Image to install Jupyter lab, Zookeeper and Apache NIFI on EC2

 ### Architecture: